 As noted in an earlier communication, the central campus has already invested \$11.1M in one-time funds to support the additional costs of TAs and GSRs per the UAW contracts and to support fellowships for incoming graduate students at the base TA rate of \$29,000 for the 9-month academic year in 2023-24.
-For 2024-25, all PhD students must be supported at the minimum rate of \$34,000 for the 9-month academic year.
+For 2024-25, the fellowship stipend will increase to \$34,000 for the 9-month academic year.